zamanianlab/ZamanianLabDocs/docs/comp_storage.md

 ## UW S3 Storage (Archival)

 [UW S3 storage](https://kb.wisc.edu/researchdata/news.php?id=13447) provides 50 TB of expandable archival storage.
 The PI will archive all publishable data from Research Drive (including Box backups) to UW S3 storage after publication.
-These data can be retrieved by the PI and made available on UW ResearchDrive if needed.
+Lab Google Drive folders will be backed up to S3 on an annual basis.
+S3 can be retrieved by the PI and made available on UW ResearchDrive if needed.